DEFRA/biodiversity-net-gain-service/packages/application-to-register-functions/README.md

 * Messages placed on the **untrusted** queue (see [Prerequisites](../../docs/prerequisites.md)) are procesed by the **ProcessUntrustedFile** function.
 * Messages placed on the **trusted** queue (see [Prerequisites](../../docs/prerequisites.md)) are procesed by the **ProcessTrustedFile** function.

-## App settings / environment variables
+## App settings / environment variables for deployment to Microsoft Azure

 | name    | description | mandatory |
 |---------|-------------|-----------|